Chickasha Nursing Center: Nursing Home OverviewSkip to content

 Grade: B

-The next area we scored is nursing, in which this nursing home received a B. Even though this wound up being its least impressive category grade, this is nevertheless an impressive score.
-When determining a nursing home's nursing rating, we assess the amount of time nurses are with residents as well as the skill levels of those nurses.
-This nursing home averages 0 hours of nursing care per resident per day.
-Lastly, we also looked at some nursing quality measures in determining our nursing grades.
-This nursing home performed very well in terms of minimizing its residents' pressure ulcers and major falls.
-We consider these areas to be good indicators of the quality of nursing care.
+The last category we analyzed is nursing, in which this nursing home was given a grade of B. While this wound up being its lowest category rating, this is nevertheless a quality grade.
+Our nursing category consists of quite a few components, many of which are based on levels of nurse staffing.
+This facility provided 0 hours of nursing care per resident per day.
+Finally, we also looked at certain nursing quality-based metrics in computing our nursing grades.
+These include minimizing residents' pressure ulcers and major falls.
+We look at these statistics as good indicators of the quality of nursing care being provided, since better care tends to reduce these problems.

 Rating Over Time